cleary/ansible-tidalcycles/README.md

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-atom

+## neovim
+Install the neovim editor, including the tidal-vim plugin (sans tmux) for Tidal Cycles.

+Please note, this *will* replace any existing init.vim, but keep a backup in the same directory, to allow merge/revert.
+This can be excluded with `--skip-tags "config"`

+This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-neovim

 ## vim
 Install the vim-nox editor, including the tidal-vim plugin (and dependencies) for Tidal Cycles.

-Please note, this *will* replace any existing settings.json, but keep a backup in the same directory, to allow merge/revert.
+Please note, this *will* replace any existing .vimrc, but keep a backup in the same directory, to allow merge/revert.
 This can be excluded with `--skip-tags "config"`

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-vim